 ALS is a terminal disease that attacks and weakens your nervous system, affecting basic tasks like walking, speaking, eating, and more.
-While most ALS patients see a slower decline over the course of several years, Jason’s symptoms are becoming more and more noticeable.
+While most ALS patients see a slower decline over the course of several years, his symptoms are becoming more and more noticeable.
 ALS is a disease that takes complete control over someone’s life…….not just theirs, but their family’s as well.
 ALS is a very rare disease that affects around 5,000 people per year in the United States.
 There is no cure or treatment.
 In fact, it is even unknown what causes it.
 Because of these unknowns and the scope of its impacts, ALS is an extremely expensive disease to treat.
 Estimates range as high as $100,000-$200,000 per year.
-On top of the medical costs, Jason and his family will incur costs to make his home accessible for him, obtain suitable transportation for him as his condition worsens, and a number of other costs no family should have to deal with or should ever be prepared to deal with.
-Not only does Jason need our support, but his family needs it as well.
+On top of the medical costs, his family will incur costs to make his home accessible for him, obtain suitable transportation for him as his condition worsens, and a number of other costs no family should have to deal with or should ever be prepared to deal with.
+Not only does he need our support, but his family needs it as well.

 We appreciate anything and everything you can do to help out Detective Jason Fernandez and his family.
 Please stay safe and stay blessed.